bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 `ilcc_policy_url` - Allows you to modify the Policy URL.
 Has the url from the options as argument.

+`ilcc_style` - Allows you to set your own style name.

+`ilcc_edit_text_capability` - Allows you to modify which capability is required for editing the cookie banner text (below the title) in the customizer.
+Defaults to `edit_theme_options`.

+`ilcc_edit_title_capability` - Allows you to modify which capability is required for editing the cookie banner title in the customizer.
+Defaults to `edit_theme_options`.

+`ilcc_edit_button_capability` - Allows you to modify which capability is required for editing the cookie banner button label in the customizer.
+Defaults to `edit_theme_options`.

 `ilcc_edit_policy_url_capability` - Allows you to modify which capability is required for editing the policy URL in the customizer.
 Defaults to `edit_theme_options`.

+`ilcc_edit_style_capability` - Allows you to modify which capability is required for editing the cookie banner style in the customizer.
+Defaults to `edit_theme_options`.

 `ilcc_load_stylesheets` - (bool) Set if you want the stylesheets to be loaded or not.
 Defaults to true.

+`ilcc_enable_customizer` - Return false to disable all the customizer settings, if you'd like to prevent any user from changing any of the settings.

 ## Translations
 Included in the package are translations for the following languages: